 ONLINE: 76th Assembly District Candidates Forum

-press release: The Cap Times hosts Democratic candidates for the 76th state Assembly District election: Dewey Bredeson, Heather Driscoll, Francesca Hong, Ali Maresh, Nicki Vander Meulen, Marsha Rummel, and Tyrone Cratic Williams.
+Candidates on the Panel: Dewey Bredeson, Heather Driscoll, Francesca Hong, Ali Maresh, Marsha Rummel, Nicki Vander Meulen, Tyrone Cratic Williams

-Cap Times political reporter Briana Reilly will moderate the forum, which will take place on Zoom and will be livestreamed on the Cap Times' Facebook page.
-Cap Times members will have the option of watching directly via Zoom.
-The debate starts at 7 p.m.

 Info